Isla de Lobos

-The Isla de Lobos is a small island located about 8 km southeast of Punta del Este (Uruguay).
+The Isla de Lobos is a small island located about 8 km southeast of Punta del Este (Uruguay) in the Atlantic Ocean.
 An islet lies east of the island.

+Since 2024 it makes up the Island and Islet of Lobos and their Submerged Environment National Park a marine protected area.

 Geography

 The island is an outcropping of rocks as a continuation of the Cuchilla Grande, in an area of the Atlantic Ocean immediately at the mouth (outer limit) of the estuary of Río de la Plata.
 Administratively, it falls under the jurisdiction of the department of Maldonado, although it constitutes a natural reserve.
 Somewhat to the northwest is the smaller Gorriti Island which is the secondmost southerly place in Uruguay.

 Isla de Lobos was exploited economically until 1992.
 Hunting the island's marine life was prohibited by law in 1991.

 Today it constitutes a nature reserve that is integrated into the "Coastal Islands National Park" administered by the Ministry of Livestock, Agriculture, and Fisheries.

+At 1250 meters (0,6 nmi) from the island is an uninhabited rock formation on which stands a votive chapel built in 1945 by German and Italian sailors fleeing Spain and surviving a disaster.
+The chapel is dedicated to Our Lady of Storms (Nuestra Señora de las Tormentas - Finita Burrasca) and gives thanks for the storm that ended.
+Sailors called (as early as 1957) this rock by the name of Finita Burrasca to indicate that they found safe shelter here in case of storms.

 History

 It was first documented by Spanish navigator Juan Díaz de Solís in 1516 and named "San Sebastian de Cádiz".
 In 1527, it was visited by the Venetian navigator Sebastian Cabot during his expedition to the Río de la Plata and Paraná.
 In 1528, Diego García de Moguer sailed to the region and named it the "Island of the Snapper."
 In 1599, the island was visited by Laurens Bicker.

+Surveys conducted in 1997 revealed the presence of German navy sailors on the island along with Italian maritime personnel.
+There are inscriptions inside a votive chapel made of material to be attributed to German submarine use.
+In particular, some inscriptions in German that would refer to 1945 (July 1945) and others in Italian that read "Grazie per la Finita Burrasca" suggest mixed Italian/German personnel escaped from some safe harbor in Spain and through a long sail, running out of fuel and food, landed on this rock after self-sinking the submarine that carried them.